olivaalbert1/titan-test/README.md

 5. Verifies that the added app is present in the favorites list on the home page.
 * **delete app:** The test describes the process of deleting an app.
 1. Navigates to the home page
-2. Randomly selects an app from a list
+2. Selects the last app from a list
 3. Positions the cursor on that app
 4. Deletes it
 5. Verifies that the deleted app is no longer visible on the screen.
-* **search-category:** This test verifies that a category can be successfully opened from the search page.
+* **search-category-by-navigating:** This test verifies that a category can be successfully opened from the search page.
 1. Navigates to the homepage.
 2. Accesses the search page.
 3. Selects a random category from the search results list.
+4. Verifies that the correct category URL is displayed after opening the selected category.
+* **search-category-by-writting:** This test verifies that a category can be successfully opened from the search page.
+1. Navigates to the homepage.
+2. Accesses the search page.
+3. Write category name from the search box.
 4. Verifies that the correct category URL is displayed after opening the selected category.
 ### **Getting started**

 1. **Clone the repository:**